 9. What Are The Terms Of Your Representation?

 When working with a real estate broker, it’s important to understand the terms of their representation.
-This includes who is responsible for paying the broker’s fees and whether the agent acts as a buyer or seller on your behalf.
+This includes consulting with real estate attorneys regarding matters like who pays the broker’s fees and whether the agent acts as a buyer or seller on your behalf.
 In most cases, the broker will be representing the seller, and they will be working on getting the best possible price for the property.

 10. How Involved Will You Be In The Transaction Process?

-Understanding how involved an agent will be in the actual transaction process while dealing with an agency is critical.
-Some brokers may take a more hands-off approach, which is a real estate selling strategy in which the seller’s agent takes a step back from the sale and allows the buyer to take the lead.
-This can be advantageous for both parties involved, as it gives the buyer a sense of control and ownership in the transaction while still allowing the seller to be involved in the process.
+Understanding how involved an agent will be in the actual transaction process while dealing with a commercial real estate brokerage is critical.
+Some brokers may take a more hands-off approach, a real estate selling strategy in which the seller’s agent takes a step back from the sale and allows the buyer to take the lead.
+This is advantageous for both parties involved, as it gives the buyer a sense of control and ownership in the transaction while still allowing property owners to be involved.

 11. What Strategies Do You Recommend For Sellers In Today’s Market?